-That is to say, when the only way out is to sell land on a large scale as a temporary solution and/or if the District engages in a massive densification, a solution favoured by the present Mayor and real estate interests.
+That is to say, the only way out for the District is to sell land on a large scale as a temporary solution and/or to allow massive densification (infilling), a solution favoured by the present Mayor and real estate interests.
 However, all this will do is create more traffic, more pollution and the loss of our cherished liveability.
+This I notwithstanding solemn declarations to the contrary by run of the mill politicians.
 It will not, in the long run, improve the fiscal posture of the District.